Skip to main content

 2. Rental Car Liability Coverage

-What It Is: Rental car insurance liability coverage protects you from lawsuits if you’re in an accident.
+What It Is: Rental car insurance liability coverage protects you from lawsuits in the event of an accident.
 For example, this might kick in if you cause an accident and someone sues you for their medical bills.
 This doesn’t provide any protection for damages suffered by you, your passengers, or the car.
 Expect it to run about $10-$16 a day.

 3. Personal Accident Insurance for Rentals